Carpal Tunnel Syndrome with Lost Work Time Involving Workers Compensation Claims

 Covered by Workers’ Compensation

-The number of carpal tunnel cases with lost work-time that are reported to the Workers’ Compensation system have declined over the past twelve years.
+The number of carpal tunnel cases with lost work-time that are reported to the Workers’ Compensation system have declined over the past fifteen years.
 Ttrend analysis indicates that the decline was statistically significant.

 For resources on ergonomics and how to prevent musculoskeletal disorders, as well as research regarding musculoskeletal disorders, please visit the National Institute for Occupational Safety and Health’s website http://www.cdc.gov/niosh/topics/ergonomics/.
 A fact sheet on carpal tunnel syndrome can be found at this National Institutes of Health web page.